 Purpose

-The purpose of the database is to provide an online resource for organizations that are developing, or planning to develop, an integrated report.
+The purpose of the database is to provide an online resource for organisations that are developing, or planning to develop, an integrated report.
 The database is being developed over time and will continue to be populated with new examples as practice develops.

 Selection of Examples